The government is now operating in accordance with the Guidance on Caretaker Conventions, pending the outcome of the 2025 federal election.

 Incentives, grants and support

-Australia has created a A$500 million Driving the Nation Fund.
-This will aid the transition to EVs and hydrogen power.
-It includes A$39.3 million to help deliver EV chargers on highway routes across Australia.
-It also includes up to A$80 million to help decarbonise heavy transport.
+• A$39.3 million to help deliver EV chargers on highway routes across Australia up to A$80 million to help decarbonise heavy transport.

 Supporting future transport in Australia

-The Australian Government has created the Office of Future Transport Technology.
-It will support the safe and legal deployment of future land transport technologies.
+• The Australian Government has created the Office of Future Transport Technology to support the safe and legal deployment of future land transport technologies.
 This includes connected and automated vehicles and cooperative intelligent transport systems (C-ITS).

 • The National Transport Commission is working on legal reforms to allow the safe commercial deployment and operation of automated vehicles on Australia’s roads.
 The Australian Government plans to implement a national framework by the end of 2026.

-• The Australian Government is developing a Transport and Infrastructure Net Zero Roadmap and Action Plan.
+• The Australian Government is developing a Transport and Infrastructure Net Zero Roadmap and Action Plan to support reducing transport emissions by 2050.

-• Federal, state and territory governments have created the National Energy Transformation Partnership.
+• The Australian Government and state and territory governments have created the National Energy Transformation Partnership.
 It will ensure Australia’s electricity system is ready for the rapid adoption of EVs.

 Snapshot